 Now that you’ve learned how to find your G Spot and how to rub and massage it, it’s time to learn some sex positions that you can use to provide maximum stimulation to it during sex.
 Rather than covering every single one of the 119 sex positions that you will find here, I’ve narrowed it down to the best 4.

 A quick reminder: It’s important to remember that as your G Spot is only 2-3 inches deep, most guys will need to be quite shallow in your vagina.
 Some guys might even feel like they are about to ‘pop out’ of your vagina a lot of the time when trying to stimulate your G Spot.

-The G Spot Sniper is called the G Spot Sniper because it’s as if your man’s only mission is to target your G Spot precisely.
+The G Spot gets it’s name because it’s as if your man’s only mission is to target your G Spot precisely.
 The most important thing here to focus on is the angle of your body and how deep you take your man.
 So play around with how far you raise your hips off the ground.
-Check out the main G Spot Sniper article for more tips on this position.
+Check out the main G Spot position guide for more tips on this position.

 The Crab is fantastic for hitting your G Spot, especially if you enjoy being on top during sex.
 You can learn more about the Crab position here.